sclorg/softwarecollections/README.md

     ./manage.py makesuperuser $USER

 Now You may visit backend admin at http://127.0.0.1:8000/admin/.
-You may also create a set of sample collections maintained by you:
+You may also create a set of sample collections:

-    ./manage.py createsamplecollections $USER
+    ./manage.py createsamplecollections

 To update your code and database to tha last available version run: